 5. Regulates the Cholesterol Level

-Papaya is an excellent source of vitamin C, antioxidants and dietary fibers that are essential for prevent the accumulation of cholesterol in the arteries.
+Papaya is an excellent source of vitamin C, antioxidants and dietary fibres that are essential for preventing the accumulation of cholesterol in the arteries.
 It is noteworthy that excess cholesterol in the arteries can cause several heart diseases including hypertension and heart attack.

 6. Promotes Healthy Immune System

 Papaya contains vitamin C and vitamin A that helps to boost the immune system thereby offering protection and resistance against certain infections such as colds and coughs.

 Papaya offers protection against the onset of arthritis due to its constituent of vitamin C and its anti-inflammatory properties.
 Regular intake of papaya is essential for promoting healthy and strong bones thereby minimizing arthritis attacks.

 8. Weight Management

 Due to the high dietary fibre content of papaya, those seeking to shed excess fat and maintain a healthy weight should endeavour to include this fruit in their daily diet.
 This is owing to the fact that it aids easy digestion of food, aids bowel movement and makes one feel easily satisfied thereby leading to reduced food intake that could possibly add more calories to the body.

 9. Antimalarial Properties

 Papaya leaves are a great herbal remedy for treating malaria especially when boiled together with dogonyaro leaves and taken as a herbal tea.